 Every serious official has been there: in a classroom, looking at a PowerPoint as a clinician goes over a rule or positioning principle.
 They’ve made the trek from the classroom to between the lines, where they’ve had that same official scrutinize every gesture, every call, and every interaction with every coach.
 They’ve grabbed granola bars and Gatorade and sat with those clinicians, seeking whatever further input might help them improve.
 They’ve heard knee-knocking war stories.
 They’ve been encouraged, they’ve been ripped apart, and they’ve been put back together again.

-But only a few make that switch from camper to become and effective clinician.
-Those who do require a unique set of skills: They must combine their officiating acumen with the patience and communication skills of the best teachers.
+In short, we’ve all been to camp.
+But only a few of us make that switch from camper to become an effective clinician.
+Those who do require a unique set of skills: a combination of their officiating acumen with the patience and communication skills of the best teachers.

 What does it take to make a first-class camp clinician?